 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

 Active Learning: Understanding the implications of new information for both current and future problem-solving and decision-making.

 Related Job Titles

 - Resource Economist

-In the United States, there were 21,300 jobs for Environmental Economist in 2016.
+There were about 21,300 jobs for Environmental Economist in 2016 (in the United States).
 New jobs are being produced at a rate of 6.1% which is above the national average.
 The Bureau of Labor Statistics predicts 1,300 new jobs for Environmental Economist by 2026.
 There will be an estimated 1,600 positions for Environmental Economist per year.